dmurdoch/rgl/cran-comments.md

 could cause a segfault, have made some minor improvements that will allow the `rayshader` package to update to more reliable `rgl` calls, and added an example mouse handler for panning the display.
+I have also updated some changed URLs.

 I have run revdep checks and identified no issues.

-Version 0.111.4 fixes some changed URLs.